FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/02-design.md

 If you haven't done so already, create an **[Adobe Color CC](https://color.adobe.com/)** account and create at least five different colour palettes each based on a different colour harmony rule.

-Don't limit yourself based on the built-in colour rules in the web app&mdash;be sure to try out some of the other you just learned too.
+Don't limit yourself based on the built-in colour rules in the web app&mdash;be sure to try out some of the others you just learned too.

 ## Exercise 2